kyma-project/telemetry-manager/docs/contributor/arch/016-transform-filter-support-for-telemetry-pipelines.md

-# 16. Transform and Filter support for OpenTelemetry based Pipelines
+# 16. Transform and Filter Support for OpenTelemetry-based Pipelines

 Date: 2024-10-10